kinnara-digital-studio/kecak-workflow/docs/developmentBuildingPlugins.md

 #### For Windows

-1. Open Command Prompt
+1. Open command prompt
-2. Go to the location of your Developer Training Materials, go into Maven Dependency folder.
+2. Go to the location of your developer training materials, go into Maven dependency folder.
 3. Run `setup-dependency-window.bat`.

 #### For Linux

-1. Open Command Terminal.
+1. Open command terminal.
-2. Go to the location of your Developer Training Materials, go into Maven Dependency folder.
+2. Go to the location of your developer training materials, go into Maven dependency folder.
 3. Run `setup-dependency-linux.sh`.

 ### Getting and Building Joget WOrkflow Source Code